THEY-Consulting/they-terraform/README.md

 - [terraform](https://www.terraform.io/downloads.html) >= 1.5.0

-Depending on the modules you want to use, you will need to have installed and configured:
+Depending on the modules that you want to use, you will need to have installed and configured the following command line tools:

 - [aws cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 - [az cli](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli)

 ### Usage

-Include the modules you want to use in your terraform files:
+Include the modules that you want to use in your terraform files:

 ```hcl
 module "lambda_with_build" {